jeffblankenburg/31-days-of-vibe-coding/outlines/week2.md

 ## Day 14 – Debugging in Dialogue

 **Abstract:**
-Debugging is no longer about staring at stack traces—it’s a conversation.
+Debugging is no longer about staring at stack traces.
+It's a conversation.
 Learn how to feed your AI logs, errors, and trace snippets and walk it through diagnosing and fixing the issue collaboratively.

 ### Outline
 1. **Why Dialogue Debugging Works** – Natural reasoning beats grep.